remy/nexus/content/colophon.md

 ### 2019 Team

-The team flew in from around the world to work on the WorldWideWeb project at CERN from February 10 to February 16, 2019.
+Hello!
+We're a team of developers and designers who flew in from around the world to work on the WorldWideWeb rebuild project from February 10 to February 16, 2019.
+That photo above is a shot of us standing just outside the basement server room for all data gathering, processing, and backup for experiments at CERN.

 - [John Allsop](http://johnfallsopp.com/) (Australia)
 - [Kimberly Blessing](https://www.kimberlyblessing.com/) (USA)